eth-cscs/eth-cscs.github.io/getting_started/faq/README.md

 If you want to copy your output files from a CSCS production system to your local client, outgoing connections will work if your client has a static IP address.

-In case you need to transfer a large amount of data from your local platform to your folder under `/project` or `/store` at CSCS or viceversa, you have an alternative that might run faster then `sftp` or `scp`.
-For further information, please have a look the Data transfer page.
+In case you need to transfer a large amount of data from your local platform to your folder under `/project` or `/store` at CSCS or viceversa, then should use the [Data Transfer](../storage/data_trasfer) service offered by CSCS.

 ---